Work in Progress

 Coming soon

-Natural resource discoveries often promise large economic gains, but also impose environmental costs on local populations.
-I study the impact of the first offshore oil and gas discoveries in Senegal and argue that they represent an environmental curse for coastal fishing communities.
+I study the impact of the first offshore oil and gas discoveries in Senegal on the fisheries sector.
 Leveraging the plausibly exogenous timing and location of the discoveries as a natural experiment, I employ a difference-in-differences approach, comparing fishing municipalities close to the discovery sites to fishing areas farther away.
-I find a substantial decline in artisanal fisheries, which is only partially offset by expansions in industrial fishing.
-This intra-sectoral labor reallocation is driven by a degradation of the coastal marine ecosystem and the establishment of exclusion zones around the extraction infrastructure, which reduce fish stocks and physical access to fishing grounds.
+The results show a sharp decline in artisanal fishing, offset by growth in industrial fishing.
+I argue that this shift is driven by a reduction in fish stocks and physical access to fishing grounds in coastal waters, highlighting a case of involuntary structural transformation from artisanal fisheries to industrial activities.
+At the same time, I find that treated areas experience significant increases in employment rates.

 Impact Evaluation in Humanitarian Contexts: The Joint Resilience Program in Somalia*